sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Summary Statistics
 ----------------------------------------

-Below is a sample workflow that contains Summary Statistics processor in Fire Insights.
+Below is a sample workflow that contains Summary Statistics processor in Sparkflows.
 It demonstrates the usage of Summary Statistics node to compute Statistical Summary such as count, mean, min, max, etc. for the selected columns.

 It does the following processing of data: